 Simon gives extensive detail about the actual Jewish personnel lauded and protected by the German army.
 In an interview with me, he stated, “I felt I had to explore how it felt for the actual people of the community to have been so menaced by both sides.”
 The book manages to achieve a comfortable balance of detailed Finnish history and an examination of the role Jews played in the new nation throughout the last century, along with a romantic triangle of the three fictitious characters whose lives represent the achievement of maintaining Jewish identity while assimilating.
 Finland remains the only nation in Europe where occupying Germans did not kill any residents.
 Later, the proportion of Finns who fought for Israel in the War of Independence of 1948 was the highest of any country.

 Simon makes a point of Finland being a “strange” country sandwiched between three dominant powers during its history, and of how its Jewish citizens fought for acceptance and survival in a similar way to the country itself.
 His book intertwines these shared fates in a highly original fashion.
 Readers will not soon forget the photo of the makeshift field synagogue in the Finnish forest standing untouched next to Nazi war lines.

-Mark Bernheim is an Emeritus professor and journalist with degrees in World Literature, and the author of a young person’s biography of Janusz Korczak.
+Mark Bernheim is an emeritus professor and journalist with degrees in world literature, and the author a biography of Janusz Korczak for young readers.
 He taught children’s literature at American universities and abroad on Fulbright and other residences in France, Austria, and Italy.
-He currently free lances as a cultural critic and book editor.
+He currently freelances as a cultural critic and book editor.